assemblerflow/flowcraft/docs/create_process.rst

 Create process template
 :::::::::::::::::::::::

-First, create the nextflow file that will be integrated into the pipeline as a process.
+First, create the nextflow template that will be integrated into the pipeline as a process.
 This file must be placed in ``assemblerflow.generator.templates`` and have the ``.nf`` extension.
-In order to allow the process to be dynamically added to a pipeline file, we use the jinja2_ template language to substitute key variables in the process, such as input/output channels.
+In order to allow the template to be dynamically added to a pipeline file, we use the jinja2_ template language to substitute key variables in the process, such as input/output channels.